Google Assistant Poised To Dominate AI Market

 By 2021, the number of internet-connected devices is predicted to reach 46 billion.
 In the race to become the leader of voice-activated AI, Google has a clear advantage in its huge Android market.
 With an 88% of the smartphone market, Google should be the clear leader.

-“Apple made more revenue from iPhone in a single quarter than Google has ever made from Android.”
+However, 9TO5Mac reports that “Apple made more revenue from iPhone in a single quarter than Google has ever made from Android.”

 So while Google is poised on the brink of dominating the market with its new Assistant, Google’s Android advantage may not be enough to squash its competitors.